What Is Social Entrepreneurship: Definition And Discussion

 Some consider philanthropists and social activists as social entrepreneurs.
 Others limit the consideration within profit-oriented individuals or organizations whose operations result in outputs that have social benefits.

 The most widely held definition came from Gregory Dees.
-He was a professor at Duke University recognized internationally for developing social entrepreneurship as a field of study in the academe.
+He was a professor at Duke University who was recognized internationally for developing social entrepreneurship as a field of study in the academe.
 The term was still novel when he defined it in 1998 in his short but seminal article “The Meaning of Social Entrepreneurship” and was rarely used by individuals who now identify themselves as social entrepreneurs.

 Nonetheless, he described the concept as “a phrase well suited to our times” and defined it as the process of combining “passion of a social mission with an image of business-like discipline, innovation, and determination.”